These Jerk Turkey Burgers are bursting with bold Jamaican jerk flavors and topped with tropical mango. Juicy and amazing!

 I made a Mexican-seasoned turkey burger with cilantro and queso fresco in the burger itself.
 Topped it with jack cheese, avocado, and fresh salsa.

-Oooh yum!
-I bet this would be good with the mango mustard from El Diablo.
+So YUMMY!
+I made them with mango mustard from El Diablo.

 Turkey burger, avocado, chipotle aioli!